Planning to visit Istria in Croatia? This stunning Croatian peninsular has colourful towns, Roman ruins, foodie finds and sparkling blue seas.

 It’s definitely Croatia’s most picturesque destination and is full of Italian influences and history.

-I have created a list of 13 reasons to visit Istria so that you can get inspired to visit this charming part of Croatia.
+Here’s a guide as to what to do in Istria so that you can get inspired to visit this charming part of Croatia.

 In this guide, you’ll learn more about Istria highlights, where to stay in Istria and the best Istrian peninsula tours.

 I would recommend spending at least one week in Istria, to make he most of your time there.
 Make sure to spend time visiting the popular seaside towns of Rovinj, Porec and Pula for some ‘vitamin sea’.

 If you are interested in history and culture, then you will love the medieval hill towns of Motovun and Groznjan.